 Gabriel Dylan is not only an exciting new writer, he is also a surfer, snowboarder and secondary-school teacher.
 Indeed, the inspiration for his first novel came from being snowed in whilst leading a school skiing trip to a remote village in the Austrian Alps.

-Gabriel’s first novel, a gripping and unsettling psychological horror called WHITEOUT will be published in early 2019.
-Details are currently under wraps, but keep an eye out here, and on Gabriel’s Twitter feed, for further details, which will be announced soon.
+Gabriel’s first novel, a gripping and unsettling psychological horror called WHITEOUT will be published in early 2019 on the ‘Red Eye’ horror imprint at Stripes.

 WHEN AND HOW DID YOU START WRITING?

 I think I’ve always loved to write – right from when I was at primary school, but I suppose I started to take it seriously at university, although looking back now the stuff I wrote was awful.
 I think it was the birth of my first little boy that made me really commit to it – maybe out of a sense of ‘time is running out!’ but also because I’d always felt unfulfilled, like I had these stories in me that I just had to get out.
 But nobody had ever read my work until Polly, my agent, when she asked for more after my initial submission.
 At first, I wrote for myself, for fun, because I loved to write, so I was genuinely blown away when somebody not only made it to the end of the book but also said they enjoyed it – that alone was a dream come true.

 CAN YOU REMEMBER THE FIRST BOOK THAT MADE AN IMPACT ON YOU?
 WHO WERE YOU CHILDHOOD STORYTELLING HEROES?